Funds: Advice from a lawyer

 Risks of aircraft funds

-Meanwhile, many investors have experienced the flip side of the advantages, i.e. the disadvantages.
+In the meantime, many investors have experienced the flip side of the advantages, i.e. the disadvantages.
 Many investors were never properly informed and instructed about these risks:

 Investors must fear for their money

-If the aircraft cannot be sold at the end of the leasing period or if the proceeds from the sale are significantly below the forecast expectations, the risk of being stuck with high losses increases.
+If the aircraft cannot be sold at the end of the leasing period or if the proceeds from the sale are significantly below the forecast expectations, the risk of being left with high losses increases.
 This also applies in the event that the leasing airline encounters payment difficulties.

-• Annual distributions do not materialise.
+• Annual distributions are not paid out.

 • There is no final distribution.